Virginia's 10th Senate district

 Virginia's 10th Senate district is one of 40 districts in the Senate of Virginia.
-The district has been represented by Democrat Ghazala Hashmi since 2020, following her 2019 defeat of incumbent Republican Glen Sturtevant.
+The district was represented by Republican John McGuire, following its creation after re-districting.
+However, McGuire resigned on January 3, 2025 to become the United States representative for Virginia's 5th congressional district.
+A special election was held to finish the remainder of McGuire's term which was won by Luther Cifers.

 Geography

 District 10 is located in the Greater Richmond Region, covering much of the City of Richmond as well as all of Powhatan County and parts of Chesterfield County.

-The district overlaps with Virginia's 4th and 7th congressional districts, and with the 27th, 65th, 66th, 68th, 69th, and 71st districts of the Virginia House of Delegates.
+The district overlaps with Virginia's 1st, 4th, and 5th congressional districts, and with the 27th, 65th, 66th, 68th, 69th, and 71st districts of the Virginia House of Delegates.